Biosafety Talkshop: Why we welcome the 6th National Biosafety Conference

 Never before has biosafety been as critical as today.
 Simply because of the level of sophistication of the technology we have on hand today.
 From gene editing to artificial intelligence, the risk of escape of life forms, both biological and artificial — such as robotics –, that are well capable of disruption of biological integrity has never been greater.

-Moreover, as the relationship between science, technology and society in the 21st century gets increasingly shaped by principles of New Public Management — in line with economic and geopolitical trends — we have seen a multi-polar world emerge as far as important scientific discoveries go.
+Moreover, as the relationship between science, technology and society in the 21st century gets increasingly shaped by principles of New Public Management — in line with economic and geopolitical trends — we have seen a multi-polar world emerge even in scientific discoveries.

 No further evidence for this bold claim is needed other than the realization that some of the pioneering work with CRISPR, the pioneer gene editing technology, has come from Chinese researchers.
 Merely thirty years ago, this would have been unfathomable.

 What the Chinese work — and other less palatable claims such as the constant speculation over a North Korea ‘s Bioterrorism program — reveals is a phenomenon that I’d term as ‘ubiquity’ of the scientific research enterprise.
-Ground breaking scientific research is an undertaking whose sophistication — nee by the dark troughs of the science policy valley of death — present an entry barrier.
+Ground breaking scientific research is an undertaking whose sophistication presents an entry barrier.
+The deep troughs of the science policy valley of death constitutes this entry barrier.

 A barrier that today is easily becoming easy less fortuitous to navigate thanks to technology.
-Fueled in no small parts by the interplay of strategic interests, which are not always altruistic, in a fluid state of cooperation and defection between players with increasingly lesser fidelity .
+This has been fueled in no small parts by the interplay of strategic interests.
+Interests which are not always altruistic, in a fluid state of cooperation and defection between players with increasingly lesser fidelity .

-Indeed, Bill Gates and the Bill and Melinda Foundation succinctly capture this double-edged nature of scientific progress in a multi-polar world in an Op-Ed for Business Insider: BILL GATES: A new kind of terrorism could wipe out 30 million people in less than a year — and we are not prepared
+Indeed, Bill Gates and the Bill and Melinda Foundation appreciate this double-edged nature of scientific progress in a multi-polar world.
+In a concise Op-Ed for Business Insider – BILL GATES: A new kind of terrorism could wipe out 30 million people in less than a year and we are not prepared.
+They opine:

 They go on to add that: